Louisa Terrell: Biden Administration

 Following Joe Biden's inauguration as President of the United States, Terrell was appointed director of the White House Office of Legislative Affairs.
 In 2021, she lobbied moderate Republicans and Democrats on the American Jobs Plan, which eventually passed the United States Senate in August 2021 as the Infrastructure Investment and Jobs Act.

+Terrell, along with Shalanda Young and Steve Ricchetti, was tapped to lead the Democratic side in negotiations over the 2023 United States debt-ceiling crisis.
+She was due to depart at the end of July 2023.

+Post Biden-Administration

+Terrell serves as a managing director with Macro Advisory Partners, a company which provides businesses with strategic advice.